 Critical facilities and public infrastructure were analyzed with the future flood hazard areas to determine the future flood risk exposure of these features.
 No additional features were added to the dataset compiled in the existing conditions flood exposure analysis previously described.
-The future condition scenario assumes that all new critical facilities are constructed outside the future flood hazard areas, and no exiting critical facilities are retrofitted to decrease the flood risk exposure.
-An additional 115 critical facilities were identified in the future condition flood exposure analysis that were not previously identified in existing conditions.
+The future condition scenario assumes that all new critical facilities are constructed outside the future flood hazard areas, and no existing critical facilities are retrofitted to decrease the flood risk exposure.
+An additional 207 critical facilities were identified in the future condition 1% flood hazard and 276 more in the 0.2% flood hazard floodplain than were identified in existing conditions.